this & that

 ...he seems to be painting a contemporary netherworld,

 the catacombs of modern urban life, a place connected to

 everywhere else by underground conduits.
 If he keeps on

 digging he might well come up in your living room.
 Watch

 Past paintings have embedded glimpses of contemporary urban life within landscapes of processed peas,rotting fruit or Victorian wallpaper designs and, more recently, the 'bubblescape' an organic matrix which seems to offer the potential for continual mutation and evolution.

-An extensive solo show, Ringbinder, was recently at the Northern Gallery for Contemporary Art, Sunderland, UK and a book is planned to accompany this (published by Slimvolume, May 2017).
-I have been exhibiting since 1979; internationally since 1984.
+An extensive solo show, Ringbinder, was held at the Northern Gallery for Contemporary Art, Sunderland, UK in 2015 and a book, 'Ringbinder', accompanies this (published by Slimvolume and NGCA, May 2017).

-My paintings are in the collections of the Arts Council of England, the British Council, the British Standards Institution, the Department for Business, Energy & Industrial Strategy, Fondation Cartier pour l'art contemporain, Paris, Kuandu Museum of Fine Arts, Taipei, Leeds Art Gallery, Priseman Seabrook, the Stedelijk Museum, Amsterdam, Swindon Art Gallery, the Tate, Unilever plc and private collections in UK, Europe, USA and Asia.
+Collections with Jeffrey Dennis's work include the Arts Council of England, the British Council, the British Standards Institution, the Department for Business, Energy & Industrial Strategy, Fondation Cartier pour l'art contemporain, Paris, Kuandu Museum of Fine Arts, Taipei, Leeds Art Gallery, Priseman Seabrook, the Stedelijk Museum, Amsterdam, Swindon Art Gallery, the Tate, Unilever plc as well as private collections in UK, Europe, USA and Asia.